Georgetown Preparatory School

-Georgetown Preparatory School (also known as Georgetown Prep) is a Jesuit college-preparatory school in North Bethesda, Maryland for boys in ninth through twelfth grade.
+Georgetown Preparatory School (also known as Georgetown Prep, GP, or GPrep) is a Jesuit college-preparatory school in North Bethesda, Maryland for boys in ninth through twelfth grade.
 It has a 93-acre (380,000 square meters) campus.
 It is the only Jesuit boarding school in the United States.
-It is in the district of the Roman Catholic Archdiocese of Washington.

 History

 Georgetown Preparatory School was founded in 1789 by John Carroll, the first bishop of Baltimore.
+It is the oldest existing all-boys school in the United States, with George Washington having addressed its inaugural graduating class.
 In 1919, the school moved from Georgetown University's campus in the District of Columbia to its current location, under the direction of university president Alphonsus J. Donlon.
 Georgetown Prep remained part of Georgetown University until its legal separation in 1927.

-There are approximately 500 students at Prep, with the boarding students comprising 20% of the school’s population (2022–23).
+There are approximately 500 students at Prep, with the boarding students comprising 25% of the school’s population (2022–23).

 In January 2007, the school opened the Hanley Center for Athletic Excellence.
-Joe Hills, son of golf course architect Arthur Hills, redesigned and severely shrank the school's golf course, which reopened in 2008.
+Joe Hills, son of golf course architect Arthur Hills, redesigned and reconfigured the school's signature golf course, which reopened in 2008.
 The field house was converted into a learning center, which was named after the immediate past president Fr.
 William L. George, S.J., opened for students on January 26, 2010.

-The Campus Center and Residence Building opened in October 2022, which incorporates a health center.
+The Campus Center and Residence Building opened in October 2022, which incorporates a health center, communal kitchens, student lounges and modern living quarters for the entire resident population and prefects.